-- Regardless of the typical writing conventions of your discipline, remember that this is a public document for a city so write in an accessible way.
+- Regardless of the typical writing conventions of your discipline, remember that this is a public document for a city write in an accessible way.
 This does not mean you should distill things to the point of simplicity. - Soften recommendations.
 Don't say "should," "needs to," "must," or "it is imperative that."
 Better options include: "We suggest," "we recommend," "city staff could," or "the city may choose to."
-Assume that your course's few weeks of work are not thorough enough to reveal the complexity underlying the situation you are examining.
+Assume that your course's several weeks of work are not thorough enough to reveal the complexity underlying the situation you are examining.
 You're making suggestions to people who have worked full-time for years on the issues you have studied for a few weeks. - Avoid discipline/field-specific jargon.
 Every discipline has words that are common within the discipline but that can be confusing to outsiders.
 Use synonyms for words like "ideation," "axon/axonometric," "isometric," "cost burden," "moves," and other words with special meanings to your discipline. - Don't default to Seattle as the best way to explain differences or similarities.
 Work with your team to find corresponding examples of similar cities.
 If your coursework involved a Seattle agency, organization, or other partner, you may find it necessary to include some reference to programs, plans, and policies that operate in Seattle; this is acceptable. - Do not refer to marginalized populations in an objective fashion.
 This is often an issue with those experiencing homelessness.
-We do not refer to people in an objective way: "the homeless," this has the same denigrating undertones of saying "the Blacks" or "the Mexicans."
-It is unethical and portrays peoples based on a condition that is often out of their immediate control.
+We do not refer to people in an objective way: "the homeless," has the same denigrating undertones of saying "the Blacks" or "the Mexicans."
 Some acceptable ways to talk about homelessness: those experiencing homelessness, the unsheltered, those without permanent shelter, the unhoused, or the homeless population.
-(This last one is best if only used in general terms, it mirrors ways we typically talk about subsets of a larger population and is okay). - Avoid the word "users."
+(This last one is best used only in general terms; it mirrors ways we typically talk about subsets of a larger population and is okay). - Avoid the word "users."
 Choose words like "pedestrians," "people," "visitors," or "residents."
 Also, avoid "citizens" not all city residents are citizens. - Avoid words like "great," "amazing," and "wonderful."
-Use factual adjectives instead, or leave out the modifier altogether. - Avoid verbs that are ambiguous, such as "impacted," "changed," or "affected," unless qualified with a more particular description.
-Use descriptive verbs such as "improved" or "degraded" instead. - Racial identities: Per the Chicago Manual of Style, authors may choose whether or not to capitalize "black" and "white" where they refer racial identities, but authors should be consistent with their use, either capitalizing both or not.
+Use factual adjectives instead, or leave out the modifier altogether. - Avoid ambiguous verbs, such as "impacted," "changed," or "affected," unless qualified with a more specific description.
+Use descriptive verbs such as "improved" or "degraded" instead. - Racial identities: Per the Chicago Manual of Style, authors may choose whether or not to capitalize "black" and "white" where they refer to racial identities, but authors should be consistent with their use, either capitalizing both or not.
 Choose a convention and stick to it.